-Submitted without comment or judgement.
+Submitted without comment or judgment.

-I know this chafes a lot sommeliers and retailers to hear but, for me, as long as it doesn’t include the word “only” then I’m cool.
+I know this chafes a lot of sommeliers and retailers to hear but, for me, as long as it doesn’t include the word “only” then I’m cool.

 Bottom line, if you are always trying new things–regardless of the reason why the bottle interests you–then you are on the right path.
-I’m not going to shame you or make you feel bad for liking a cool label but I will always encourage you to be open to trying things with sucky labels.
+I’m not going to shame you or make you feel bad for liking a cool label.
+But I will always encourage you to be open to trying things with sucky labels.
 Sometimes those are the best wines.

 8. “What is Robert Parker’s rating for this wine?”

 This is another thing that, admittedly, does make wine professionals inwardly (and sometimes outwardly) roll their eyes.
 That is because the number one mantra in the wine industry is that taste is personal.
 Just because a wine critic loves or loathes something doesn’t mean it’s going to match your opinion.
 And, really, in the end, all that matters is your opinion because you are the one who is putting it in your mouth.